Superstition By D.I. Jolly

 “Why thank you.”

-She stepped through the door then slowed before realising that she was waiting for the day drunk stranger to catch up.
-Which he hurried to do, leaving them walking together with no thread of a conversation to cling too.
-Desperate to not let the silence go on too long, Dan threw out a line to start something.
+She stepped through the door, and then slowed waiting for the day drunk stranger to catch up.
+Which he hurried to do, leaving them walking together in silence with no thread of a conversation to cling too.
+Desperate to not let it go on too long, Dan threw out a line to start something.

 “You taking the bus home by any chance?”